chinapedia/wikipedia.abstract.en/Page/List_of_peninsulas.md

 Maryland

-Chesapeakelandsat.jpeg of New Jersey, Delaware Bay, the Delmarva Peninsula, and Chesapeake Bay.
+of New Jersey, Delaware Bay, the Delmarva Peninsula, and Chesapeake Bay.
 Also visible are the peninsulas of Maryland and Virginia along the Chesapeake's shores.]]

 -   Maryland shares the Delmarva Peninsula east of Chesapeake Bay with Delaware and Virginia.
 -   St. Mary's Peninsula is defined by the Patuxent River, the Potomac River, and Chesapeake Bay.